tonyscottpage/site/_posts/2014-12-08-boundaries1.markdown

 image:
 ---

 **My sceptical questioner answered it himself.
 Are you saying completely open?
-No!
-That is not a natural state, we’d be overwhelmed by “too much information, and in more ways than one!".
+"No!
+That is not a natural state, we’d be overwhelmed by too much information... and in more ways than one!".
 So how are "open" organisations managing their boundaries differently?**

 ![](/libb/images/kremlin.jpg)